 By providing these data, you are providing Google with information that they want to know.

 Visitors won’t be able to tell that a business is using schema unless they view the source code of the website.
 That is why I said you are using Google Language because only Google can see that information.

 Do you know that only 10% of all websites are using schema?

 Here you can generate your own schema and implement it on your website for roofers:

 Here you can test if your schema is correct:

 Every detail that you can provide search engines through your markup is another step towards helping them understand even more about your business, and everything that you can help them understand can only help your local SEO efforts.

 Any questions?
+Want to know more about mobile-friendly websites?
 Leave a comment and I’ll answer them!

 Matt Jacob has been in the marketing business since 2008, working exclusively with roofers for more than 5 years now.
 He has come to know all the tricks of trade inside-out and he is committed to helping roofers by sharing some of the most important ones.
 Find out where your best opportunities lie, as well as which challenges lurk out there for roofers – all in his detailed blogs.